prompt2-ai/prompt2.ai/README.md

 #WARNING
 * this is a work in progress.
 The project is not yet ready for production or even for development.

+# license
+This software is licensed under the AGPLv3.
+You are free to use and modify this software for personal use.
+If you offer this software as a service, you must make your modifications available to your users under the same license.

 NextJS with shadcn/ui